hazelcast/hazelcast-reference-manual/src/Hibernate.md

 ### Setting Client/Server for Hibernate

 You can set up Hazelcast to connect to the cluster as Native Client.
 Native client is not a member; it connects to one of the cluster members and delegates all cluster wide operations to it.
-When the relied cluster member dies, client will transparently switch to another live member.
+Client instance started in Native Client mode uses Smart Routing, when the relied cluster member dies, client will transparently switch to another live member.
+All client operations are Retry-able Operation meaning client will resend the request as many as 10 times in case of failure, then it will throw an exception.
+You cannot change routing mode and retry-able operation configurations of Native Client instance used by Hibernate 2nd Level Cache.
+Please see: [Smart Routing](##smart-routing) and [Retry-able Operation Failure](#retry-able-operation-failure) for more details.

 ```xml
 <property name="hibernate.cache.hazelcast.use_native_client">true</property>